2017/08/25 Bonn, Germany

 – Ana Andreu Mendez, UNU-FLORES research assistant

-At the Pan African University – Institute of Water and Energy Sciences (PAUWES) Summer School last July, this important issue was the topic of a webinar delivered by UNU-FLORES researcher Ana Andreu Mendez (System and Flux Analysis Considering Global Change Assessment (SFA)).
+At the Pan African University – Institute of Water and Energy Sciences (PAUWES) Summer School on 5 July, this important issue was the topic of a webinar delivered by UNU-FLORES researcher Ana Andreu Mendez (Systems and Flux Analysis Considering Global Change Assessment (SFA)).
 After a short description of drought characteristics, she focussed on the disastrous effects of climate change in arid ecosystems: heat waves, wildfires, and droughts.

 Addressing the impacts on the water cycle, Andreu highlighted that arid regions suffer the worst consequences.
 As higher temperatures reduce renewable surface water and groundwater resources, intensifying competition for water sectors takes place, causing conflicts.
 To avoid making the situation worse, she suggested some options for adaptation.